brdav/refign/README.md

 ### Refign Testing

-As mentioned in the previous section, modify the config file by adding the UAWarpC model path.
+Make sure to first download the necessary pretrained weights.
 To evaluate Refign e.g. on the ACDC validation set, use the following command:

 ```bash
 python tools/run.py test --config configs/cityscapes_acdc/refign_hrda_star.yaml --ckpt_path /path/to/trained/model --trainer.gpus 1
 ```

-We also provide pretrained models, which can be downloaded from the link above.
+We also provide trained models, which can be downloaded from the link above.
 To evaluate them, simply provide them as the argument `--ckpt_path`.

 To get test set scores for ACDC and DarkZurich, predictions are evaluated on the respective evaluation servers: [ACDC](https://acdc.vision.ee.ethz.ch/submit) and [DarkZurich](https://codalab.lisn.upsaclay.fr/competitions/3783).
 To create and save test predictions for e.g. ACDC, use this command: